-First, the Respondent must have been aware of the existence of the Complainant and its prominent reputation when it registered the disputed domain name, because the Respondent chose the domain name itself and then made an addition to it by adding the prefix "ukraine" to suggest that the business being portrayed was its, the Respondent's, business in Ukraine or that it was entitled to say that it was.
-Thus, the Respondent had actual knowledge of the Complainant and its trademark which has long been a ground for finding bad faith registration and, by retaining the domain name, its use.
-The Panel therefore finds that it is highly likely that the Respondent chose the trademark, made the addition and registered the domain name deliberately to invoke the existence and activities of the Complainant in Ukraine for an improper purpose and therefore in bad faith.
+First, the Respondent must have been aware of the existence of the Complainant and its prominent reputation when it registered the disputed domain name, because the Respondent chose the domain name itself and then made an alteration to the spelling of the Complainant's famous trademark which nevertheless still gave the impression that it was the Complainant's trademark that was being invoked.
+Thus, the Respondent had actual knowledge of the Complainant and its famous trademark which has long been held to be a ground for finding bad faith registration and, by retaining the domain name and using it in the way described above, bad faith use.
+The Panel therefore finds that it is highly likely that the Respondent chose the trademark, made the alteration, registered the domain name and used it in the manner described above deliberately to invoke the existence and activities of the Complainant for an improper purpose and therefore in bad faith.